-To get the right power for Arduino Tre the engineers use the Sitara AM335x processor with real capabilities to run Linux faster, I/O operations in real-time and graphical interfaces such as 3D Kinect sensors.
-At least two important features for development was kept in Tre including here the compatibility between several platforms to use the same code, and the ability to write code on Linux, Mac, or Windows.
+To get the right power for Arduino Tre, the engineers integrate in the electronic board the Sitara AM335x processor.
+This processor has real capabilities to run Linux faster, or to make I/O operations and graphical interfaces such as 3D Kinect sensors in real-time.

-Using the experience of Arduino and BeagleBone communities along with the desire to build the most powerful open-source hardware, the new community of the embedded system has the role to create the technology more accessible for engineers, students, designers, or hobbyists.
+Using the experience of Arduino and BeagleBone communities and combining with the desire to build the most powerful open-source hardware, the new community of the embedded system has the role to create the technology more accessible for engineers, students, designers, or hobbyists.

-Arduino Tre and BeagleBone Black uses the same core and this makes easily the transition between the two boards.
+Arduino Tre and BeagleBone Black uses the same core, which makes ease the transition between these two boards.

 The transition between Arduino Tre and BeagleBone Black boards could be done easily since both platforms use the same core.
-Tre board was built based on BeagleBone Black core, and this is the case where engineers on both sides working together to standardize the default distribution between the two platforms.
+The Tre embedded system was engineered based on the BeagleBone Black core.
+This possibility was considered as the best option since the engineers from both sides working together to standardize the default distribution between both platforms.

 For the first time Intel processors are used in both Arduino and BeagleBoard boards.
-This it can only be a step forward for open-source hardware platforms for robotics and automation applications.
+This opens new opportunities to build affordable and more powerful open-source hardware platforms for robotics and automation applications.